Lithium Toxicity

 Whole-bowel irrigation with polyethylene glycol lavage can be effective in preventing absorption from extended-release lithium.

-The benefit of early decontamination of the digestive tract with sodium polystyrene sulfonate, whole bowel irrigation, or both was demonstrated in a retrospective study of 59 cases of acute lithium poisoning in patients on long-term therapy.
-Compared with the 44 patients in whom decontamination was delayed more than 12 hours or not performed, the 15 patients who underwent early decontamination had a significantly lower risk of severe poisoning (odds ratio, 0.21; P = 0.049), regardless of the lithium dose ingested or the serum lithium level.[10]
+The benefit of early decontamination of the digestive tract with SPS, whole bowel irrigation, or both was demonstrated in a retrospective study of 59 cases of acute lithium poisoning in patients on long-term therapy.
+Compared with the 44 patients in whom decontamination was delayed more than 12 hours or not performed, the 15 patients who underwent early decontamination had a significantly lower risk of severe poisoning (odds ratio, 0.21; P = 0.049), regardless of the lithium dose ingested or the serum lithium level.[20]

 Enhanced elimination

 The mainstay of treatment is fluid therapy.
-The goal of saline administration is to restore glomerular filtration rate (GFR), normalize urine output, and enhance lithium clearance.
+The goal of saline administration is to restore the glomerular filtration rate (GFR), normalize urine output, and enhance lithium clearance.

 Lithium is readily dialyzed because of water solubility, low volume of distribution, and lack of protein binding.

-Hemodialysis is indicated for patients who have renal failure and are unable to eliminate lithium.
+Hemodialysis is indicated for patients who have kidney failure and are unable to eliminate lithium.
 It is also indicated in patients who cannot tolerate hydration, such as those with congestive heart failure (CHF) or liver disease, and should be considered in patients who develop severe signs of neurotoxicity, such as profound altered mental status and seizures.
-An absolute level of 4 mEq/L in acute toxicity and a level of 2.5 mEq/L in chronic toxicity in patients with symptoms should also be considered for hemodialysis, although guidelines for hemodialysis based on levels alone are controversial.
+An absolute level of 4 mEq/L in acute toxicity and a level of 2.5 mEq/L in chronic toxicity in patients with symptoms should also be considered indications for hemodialysis, although guidelines for hemodialysis based on levels alone are controversial.

 The Extracorporeal Treatments in Poisoning Workgroup recommends extracorporeal treatment in severe lithium poisoning.
 The group recommends performing extracorporeal treatment in patients with the following[21] :